SujalChoudhari/offline_localization/README.md

 # Offline Localization

-A Flutter package for offline localization using Excel files.
+An Offline tool for Localizations using Excel files.

 ## Overview